ICOS-Carbon-Portal/data/README.md

 `OK`

-To upload a file from the command line:
+Upload a file from the command line ("happy path" example):

 `$ md5sum myfile.ext`